If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

-Gaps on a CV have a bit of a bad rep. It’s a commonly-held belief that employers will see them as negative.
+Gaps in a CV, also sometimes referred to as gaps in employment, have a bit of a bad rep. It’s a commonly-held belief that employers will see them as negative.

-However, there’s plenty of valid reasons why you might have an employment gap on your CV.
+However, there are plenty of valid reasons why you might have an employment gap in your CV.

 It may be that you’ve been travelling, took time off to look after children, needed rest due to physical or mental illness, or it may simply have been a period of unemployment whilst seeking a job.